NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ~~~~~~~~~~~~~~

 If EmissionsType is "CO2e", "NOx" or "SO2" and a given fuel's emissions factor is not entered, they will be defaulted as follows.
-Values are based on ANSI/RESNET/ICC 301 and include both combustion and pre-combustion (e.g., methane leakage for natural gas) emissions.
-If no default value is available, a warning will be issued.

   ============  ==============  =============  =============
   Fuel Type     CO2e [lb/MBtu]  NOx [lb/MBtu]  SO2 [lb/MBtu]